 As mentioned above, EOD is used to denote that a task should be completed by the end of the business day (typically 5:00 p.m.) in whatever time zone you’re working in.

 COB, however, refers specifically to both the end of a business day and the time in which the New York City financial markets close–5:00 p.m.
 EST. Because of the geographical location implied, COB is often used by American companies.

 What is a Business Day?

 A “business day” refers to the formal dates and times that corporate businesses are open.

-Most companies are open and operating Monday, Tuesday, Wednesday, Thursday, and Friday (work days).
+Most B2B companies are open and operating on Monday, Tuesday, Wednesday, Thursday, and Friday (work days).
 Saturday and Sundays (weekends) are typically closed.

 During a work day, most companies operate from 9:00 a.m. to 5:00 p.m., but some have hours that vary between 8:00 a.m. and 6:00 p.m.
 If you’re working on a deadline for a client or third party, always confirm their EOD time.

 Public holidays are not counted as business days.
-These vary between countries and states, regions, and provinces.
+These vary between countries and states, regions, provinces, and territories.